Finance for Distribution Services

-Your haulage business will need a secure depot, and may need a workshop and warehousing facilities as well.
+Your haulage business will also need a secure depot, and may need a workshop and warehousing facilities too.

-Leasing suitable space may be the most versatile solution.
-Prices will vary across the country.
-Commercial property owners don’t like space being vacant, so you might be able to negotiate.
-You may need to borrow for the deposit on a long-term lease.
-An unsecured business loan <link> could help you raise the cash.
+Leasing suitable space may be the most versatile solution, but prices will vary across the country.
+Commercial property owners don’t like space being vacant, so you might be able to negotiate a good deal.
+However, you still may need to borrow for the deposit on a long-term lease.
+An unsecured business loan could help you raise the cash.

-Alternatively, you might want to consider using a commercial mortgage to buy premises outright.
-Because they can spread the costs over 20 years or more, commercial mortgages may sometimes be arranged at monthly costs similar to a lease, and help you buy an appreciating asset for your business.
-You may need to provide a deposit of around 40%, and it is uneconomical to borrow less than £50,000, but there is no set upper limit.
+Alternatively, you might want to consider using a Commercial Mortgage to buy your premises outright.
+Because they can spread the costs over 20 years or more, Commercial Mortgages may sometimes be arranged at monthly costs similar to a lease, and help you buy an appreciating asset for your business.
+You may need to provide a deposit of around 40%, and it is often uneconomical to borrow less than £50,000, but there is no set upper limit.

-Commercial property finance is arranged on an individual basis.
-Get our help finding the most competitive lender. <link>
+Commercial Property Finance is always arranged on an individual basis.
+Get our help finding the most competitive lender.

 Buying an existing haulage business

-Contact us to find out more about funding for buy ins and buy outs <link>
+Contact us to find out more about funding for buy-ins and buyouts.

-Borrowing is a simple solution for finance challenges.
-Business loans may be secured or unsecured
+Borrowing is a simple solution for finance challenges and business loans may be secured or unsecured.

 You usually can’t borrow more than one month’s turnover without security, and most unsecured loans providers will not lend more than £250,000.
 For a new business operation, many lenders might only be prepared to offer a secured loan.

-You can have longer to repay, and enjoy lower interest rates.
+You can have longer to repay and enjoy lower interest rates compared with unsecured loans.
 This means that monthly repayments can be lower and easier to fit in with your cashflow, and it may be possible to borrow larger sums of money if you can provide suitable security.

 Tax is an issue for every business.
 A large quarterly VAT or annual tax demand can cause problems for your cashflow, particularly when it falls at the same time as other costs.